30/31.03.1944 No. 426 Squadron Lancaster II DS840 OW-C Fl/Lt. Cracknell

-With thanks to Jim Robertson (the son of the late brother - Robert Earl Robinson) the moving story on F/O. Robinson is told on this website.
+With thanks to Jim Robertson (the son of the late brother - Robert Earl Robinson) the moving story of F/O. Robinson is on this website.

 (4) It is thought that the claim made by Uffz.
 Heinz Krause of 3./NJG3 probably claimed this aircraft, with combat taking place at 5,600 mtrs at 01:18 hrs.
 Although another Lancaster also matched this time and area, that of 101 Squadron DV275.
 Such was the fierce combats taking place during this raid it is very difficult to pinpoint exactly.

 He made two confirmed claims during this raid, one at 01:14 hrs and another at 01:18 hrs. same height and same area so it is probable that he did shoot both of these aircraft down, we are just not able to pinpoint at what time the combat took place.

 He made a total of 5 confirmed kills during the war and it is thought that he survived - no further details are available.